 A gratitude diary is a great tool.
 I enter at least three things to be grateful for each day.
 After a month of doing this, you will notice a marked difference in your perspective, I assure you.

-Janice Kaplin’s The Gratitude Diaries: How a Year Looking on the Bright Side Can Transform Your Life is a worthy read to find out more.
+Janice Kaplin’s The Gratitude Diaries: How a Year Looking on the Bright Side Can Transform Your Life confirms the advantages of do this.See it here. .

-Practically, all you need for a gratitude diary is a notebook – it can be digital, but I find hardcopy works best for me.
+Practically, all you need for a gratitude diary is a notebook – it can be digital, but I find hard copy works best for me.